Wenzhi-Ding/Std_Country_Code/README.md

 Please feel free to contribute if you find any uncovered country name/number/code.
 If you are not familiar with GitHub, you can send your request to this [email](mailto:wenzhi.ding@connect.hku.hk).

-- CountryName: This dataset is the link table between country names and ISO 3166-1 Alpha-3 code.
+- **CountryName**: This dataset is the link table between country names and ISO 3166-1 Alpha-3 code.
+(This one is updated more frequently.
+You are advised to use this file in priority.)
 - CountryNumber: This dataset is the link table between ISO 3166-1 Numeric code and ISO 3166-1 Alpha-3 code.
 - CountryISO2: This dataset is the link table between ISO 3166-1 Alpha-2 code to ISO 3166-1 Alpha-3 code.